afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 ### Issue: Version conflict
 **Solution:**
-- You cannot republish the same version
+- Maven Central does not allow republishing the same version
 - Delete the tag and create a new one with an incremented version:
   ```bash
   git tag -d v0.1.0